ninjasphere/sphere-factory-reset/README.devkit.md

-#Resetting a devkit
+#Resetting a Ninja Sphere Devkit
-These instructions document how to reset a Ninja Sphere devkit with the latest devkit factory image.
+These instructions document how to reset a Ninja Sphere devkit with the latest factory image.

 There are three major steps that need to be performed.

-* reflash the devkit NAND
+* Reflash the NAND
-* reimage the devkit SDCARD
+* Reimage the Ninja Sphere Devkit SD card
-* pair the devkit to your Ninja Blocks user account.
+* Pair the Ninja Sphere Devkit to your Ninja Blocks user account.

-##Reflash the devkit NAND
+##Reflash the NAND

-The current version of the devkit runtime uses a 3.12 kernel.
-Earlier versions of the bootloader stored in the devkit NAND cannot load 3.12 kernels.
-For this reason, before updating the devkit SDCARD with the current version of the devkit runtime, it is first necessary to update the devkit NAND with a new bootloader.
+The current version of the Ninja Sphere Devkit runtime uses a 3.12 kernel.
+Earlier versions of the bootloader stored in the Ninja Sphere Devkit NAND cannot load 3.12 kernels.
+For this reason, before updating the SD card with the current version of the Ninja Sphere Devkit runtime, it is first necessary to update the devkit NAND with a bootloader which is compatible with a 3.12 kernel.

+This step only needs to be done the first time you are resetting the devkit with a 3.12 runtime.
+Once this step has been successfully completed once, it does not need to be repeated again unless otherwise advised by Ninja Blocks support staff.

 ###Steps

-1. Download the [Ninja Sphere devkit NAND image](https://firmware.sphere.ninja/latest/ninja-var-am335x-v1.0.19-e0530dcf.img.gz).
+1. Download the [Ninja Sphere NAND image](https://firmware.sphere.ninja/latest/ninja-var-am335x-v1.0.19-e0530dcf.img.gz).
 The expected sha1 of the file is listed in the associated [SHA1 file](https://firmware.sphere.ninja/latest/ninja-var-am335x-v1.0.19-e0530dcf.img.gz.sha1).
-2. Using the image, re-image a micro SD CARD that has at least 3GB of capacity using the steps in ["Burning an Image"](https://developers.ninja/misc/howtos/burning_an_image.html).
-If you like, you can use the same SD CARD that will eventually be used to store the devkit runtime.
+2. Using the image, re-image a micro SD card that has at least 3GB of capacity using the steps in ["Burning an Image"](https://developers.ninja/misc/howtos/burning_an_image.html).
+If you like, you can use the same SD card that will eventually be used to store the Ninja Sphere Devkit runtime.
-3. Remove the power cable from the devkit
+3. Remove the power cable from the Ninja Sphere Devkit
-4. Install the micro SD card into the micro SD card reader on the devkit
+4. Install the micro SD card into the micro SD card reader on the Ninja Sphere Devkit
-5. Reconnect the power cable to the devkit
+5. Reconnect the power cable to the Ninja Sphere Devkit
-6. Wait for 3-4 minutes until the devkit LEDs display green or red.
-If the devkit LED displays red, contact Ninja Blocks support.
+6. Wait for 3-4 minutes until the Ninja Sphere Devkit LEDs display green or red.
+If the Ninja Sphere Devkit LED displays red, contact Ninja Blocks support.
-7. Remove the power cable from the devkit
+7. Remove the power cable from the Ninja Sphere Devkit

-##Reimage the devkit SDCARD
+##Reimage the Ninja Sphere Devkit SD card

-These steps will re-image your SDCARD with a new version of the Ninja Sphere devkit runtime.
-If you like, you can re-use the SDCARD that you used for the "Reflash the devkit NAND" step.
+These steps will re-image your SD card with a new version of the Ninja Sphere Devkit runtime.
+If you like, you can re-use the SD card that you used for the "Reflash the devkit NAND" step.

 ###Steps

-1. Download the [Ninja Sphere devkit factory image](https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.img.gz).
+1. Download the [Ninja Sphere Devkit factory image](https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.img.gz).
 The expected sha1 of the file is listed in the [manifest](https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.manifest).
-2. Using the image, re-image a micro SD CARD that has at least 3GB of capacity using the steps in ["Burning an Image"](https://developers.ninja/misc/howtos/burning_an_image.html)
+2. Using the image, re-image a micro SD card that has at least 3GB of capacity using the steps in ["Burning an Image"](https://developers.ninja/misc/howtos/burning_an_image.html)
 3. Remove the power cable from the devkit
 4. Install the micro SD card into the micro SD card reader on the devkit
 5. Reconnect the power cable to the devkit

-##Pair the devkit to your Ninja Blocks user account
+##Pair the Ninja Sphere Devkit to your Ninja Blocks user account

 At this point the devkit should boot with an adhoc WiFi network called NinjaSphere-xxxxxxxx where xxxxxxxx is a pseudo-random string of hexadecimal digits.